jufab/graphql-grpc-helidon/README.md

 In this 2 versions, Helidon offers a lot of facilities around GraphQL or gRPC implementations (that's a good reason to use it for this article)

-There is a lot of others possibilities like reactive streams, reactive messaging or predefined health-check or metrics etc...
+There is a lot of others possibilities like reactive streams, reactive messaging or predefined health-check or metrics...

 And gives facility to build it with docker or GraalVM and to deploy it with Kubernetes.